smartiniOnGitHub/fastify-cloudevents/README.md

 - `cloudEventSerializeFast`, a serialize function implemented here using `fast-json-stringify` and not standard JSON serialization functions; note that similar features of the underlying library has been implemented here (like serialization options)
+- `cloudEventJSONSchema`, the JSONSchema for a CloudEvent used in the plugin, as an object

 Plugin options are:
 - `serverUrl`, the URL (absolute, or relative) of the current webapp,